CodingZeal/generator-react-zeal/README.md

 - `lint:sass`: Run SASS lint checks.

+- `format`: Run prettier to re-format the entire codebase.
+This is handy if you don't have an editor integration set up for prettier.

 - `eject`: Stop depending on @zeal/react-scripts and include all of its dependencies and configuration directly in your project.
 You should only need to do this if you need to customize settings in a way that react-scripts doesn't currently support.

 #### Styling